 That chapter wrapped up when I decided to have kids.
 You see, it just wasn’t your typical childbirth deal.
 As late-blooming thirtysomethings, my husband and I discovered we were expecting triplets.
 Imagine the shock!
 The two girls and a boy were born early and healthy.
 But clearly it was high time for more on-the-job flexibility.
 Hello, self-employment….

 The birth of fast

 Although I’d worked in demanding, deadline-driven jobs all my life, now I had a reason to work harder and faster.
 Between work and home, I had enough challenges to keep me busy 43 hours a day.
 Suddenly, I developed tools to deal with a lifelong case of writer’s block.
 I wrote and edited as if mainlining caffeine (while, in fact, sipping herbal tea).
 I produced a corporate newspaper in less than two days a week — replacing a person who’d taken five days.
 Without really meaning to, I had taken the skills I’d learned in daily journalism and turbocharged them for the corporate world.

 People started asking me how do you do that?
 How do you write so fast?
 How do you stay so organized in a job with constant interruptions?
 How do you produce publications that get results?
 And so, the Publication Coach was born.

 If you want to write faster or better, you don’t have to reinvent the wheel.
 Call me.
 I can help.
 No budget?
 Or simply skeptical?
 Check out my blog.
 You’ll get lots of helpful ideas — without spending a cent.
 Be sure to subscribe to my newsletter, which is also no charge and will give you a free copy of my special booklet on mindmapping.
-(See the subscribe box in the column to your right, underneath the photo of me.)
+(See the subscribe box at the very top of my home page.)

 If you have a small budget, take a look at my book, 8 1/2 Steps to Writing Faster, Better.